-In practice, many cases of megaloblastic anemia have been reported in recent years and have a severe impact on physical and neurological development (including cerebral atrophy) in infants breastfed by vegan mothers (Kocaoglu 2014, Guez 2012, Mariani 2009, Roed 2009, Erdeve 2009, Lücke 2007, Baatenburg 2006 and 2005, Codazzi 2005, Wagnon 2005, Reghu 2005, Roschitz 2005, Weiss 2004, CDC 2003, Fogarasi 2001, Smolka 2001, Renault 1999 , Monfort 1993, Kühne 1991, Cheron 1989, Sklar 1986, Lacroix 1981).
+In practice, many cases of megaloblastic anemia with severe impairment of physical and neurological development (including brain atrophy) in infants breastfed by vegan mothers who were not taking vitamin B12 supplements have been described for years and around the world (Kocaoglu 2014, Guez 2012, Mariani 2009, Roed 2009, Erdeve 2009, Lücke 2007, Baatenburg 2006 and 2005, Codazzi 2005, Wagnon 2005, Reghu 2005, Roschitz 2005, Weiss 2004, CDC 2003, Fogarasi 2001, Smolka 2001, Renault 1999 , Monfort 1993, Kühne 1991, Cheron 1989, Sklar 1986, Lacroix 1981).

-Vegetarian women need, during pregnancy and breastfeeding, regular and adequate sources of vitamin B12 (Melina 2016, Brzezińska 2016, Committee LM AEP 2012 p.7, Academy N&D 2010).
-If these are deficient, in addition to treating the mothers, you have to treat their infants with supplements (CDC 2003).
+Vegetarian women, especially vegans, need regular and adequate sources of vitamin B12 during pregnancy and lactation (Melina 2016, Brzezińska 2016, LM AEP Committee 2012 p.7, Academy N&D 2010).
+If they are deficient, in addition to treating them, their nursing children should be treated with supplements as well(CDC 2003).